frincon/abstractform/src/site/markdown/index.md

 ---------------------

 AbstractForm is a framework to build graphical forms for different GUI APIs for Java.
-With AbstractForm you can define a form in different ways and use to render this form the API that you prefer.
+With AbstractForm you can define a form in different ways and render it to different GUI APIs.

 Why AbstractForm?
 -----------------